scrapinghub/splash/docs/scripting-ref.rst

 * snippet - a string with JavaScript source code to execute.

 **Returns:** the result of the last statement in ``snippet``, converted from JavaScript to Lua data types.
+In case of syntax errors or JavaScript exceptions an error is raised.

 JavaScript → Lua conversion rules are the same as for :ref:`splash:jsfunc <js-lua-conversion-rules>`.